jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-17.md

-+++
+---
-title= "The Ruler's Supporters" description= "The ruler seeks the help of clients and followers against the men of his own people and group feeling" image= "/covers/muq.jpg" date= 2020-01-24 linkb= "/research/ibn-khaldun/muqaddimah/chapter-3/part-16" linkbtext= "Part 16" linkf= "/research/ibn-khaldun/muqaddimah/chapter-3/part-20" linkftext= "Part 20" heading= "Parts 17-19"
+title: "The Ruler's Supporters"
+description: "The ruler seeks the help of clients and followers against the men of his own people and group feeling"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 17"
+date: 2020-01-06
+---

 ## 17. The ruler seeks the help of clients and followers against the men of his own people and group feeling.